maj323-nau/IMG420-2D_Game_Engines-Gadot/README.md

 You will notice that I have implemented

--A TileSet and a Tile Map
+- A TileSet and a Tile Map
--Sprite Animations
+- Sprite Animations
--A Player Character and movement
+- A Player Character and movement
--Gravity
+- Gravity
--Enemy movement
+- Enemy movement
--Collisions
+- Collisions
--Collectibles
+- Collectibles
--UI Progress Bar (for collecting coins, far right side of map)
+- UI Progress Bar (for collecting coins, far right side of map)

 Additions to this assignment (eventually) include: